Tyrn/wei/the-insider-en.typ

      "We have certain  reasons to believe," the officer  spoke surrounded by dead  silence, "that in this case  our own commandos  may commit a series of terrorist attacks similar to Kissur's.
-They may do it on Earth, on Vain, on Tennox - on the largest Federation planets."
+They may do it on Earth, on Vain, on Tennox---on the largest Federation planets."

-     "So, we just don't have an alternative - we have to  negotiate with Mr.
+     "So, we just don't have an alternative---we have to  negotiate with Mr.
 Shavash," Bemish summarized.

      "Yes.
 We have to do it at the highest level, as they demanded."